mbudge/dynamic-template-generator/README.md

 Dynamic template generator requires python 3.4+

 ## Usage
+Run the script once to create the current_template and new_template folders.

 ### current_templates folder
 The following example shows how to load templates from the default dynamic-template-generator\current_templates folder.
 The new templates will be saved in the dynamic-template-generator\new_templates folder.